 The dissolution of a marriage, also called a divorce, is never an easy thing to deal with.
 It becomes increasingly more difficult and heart breaking when there are kids involved.
 Once you’ve decided that divorce is the only option, you’ll need to start the process if legally ending the marriage.
 As a part of this process, one of the parents will likely get custody of any minor children.
 It’s also safe to assume that the other partner will probably be on the hook for child support until a certain agreed upon time in the future, most likely when the kids turn 18 years old.
 There are many good child support calculators available online, find one geared towards the state that you’ll be filing for divorce in.

-According to a top Arizona child custody attorney there are a few key factors in determining how Child Support is calculated, they are:
+According to a top Arizona divorce attorney there are a few key factors in determining how Child Support is calculated, they are:

 - Family Income – Most child support guidelines take into account, the income from both parents.
 Some states base their formula on gross income, while others chose to use net income as a guide.